-First, it improves our understanding of spectral distributions.
+First, it improves our understanding of the spectral distributions of kernels in Φ{∞} .
 Many classical parametric kernels are such that the distribution of the random radius R is analytical and easy to simulate.
 This includes the Gaussian, Laplace, Matérn, Generalized Cauchy, and several other kernels of interest in machine learning and statistical learning.
-Then, it makes it very easy to create new multivariate isotropic kernels which are guaranteed to be positive definite, by simply changing the distribution of R. We used this approach to introduce several new multivariate kernels, including the Beta, Kummer, and Tricomi kernels (Table 1).
-Finally, this results makes it very easy to implement the random Fourier features methodology, which is based on the simulation of spectral distributions, not only for isotropic kernels but also for tensor kernels (Remark 4).
-In particular, our mixture representation shows that a Gaussian kernel implementation of the random Fourier features method can easily be adapted to any other compatible kernel by simply multiplying the Gaussian simulations by independent simulations of the scaling random variable $R^{\frac{1}{\alpha}}\sqrt{2A{\alpha}}$.
+Then, it makes it very easy to create new multivariate isotropic kernels which are guaranteed to be positive definite in \mathbb{R}^d for all $d \geq 1$, by simply changing the distribution of R. We used this approach to introduce several new multivariate kernels, including the Beta, Kummer, and Tricomi kernels (Table 1).
+Finally, this result makes it very easy to implement the random Fourier features methodology, which is based on the simulation of spectral distributions, not only for isotropic kernels but also for tensor kernels (Remark 4).
+In particular, our mixture representation suggests that a Gaussian kernel implementation of the random Fourier features method can easily be adapted to any other compatible kernel by simply multiplying the Gaussian simulations by independent simulations of the scaling random variable $R^{\frac{1}{\alpha}}\sqrt{2A{\alpha}}$.
 We implemented these random projections for each kernel in Table 1, and illustrated the resulting kernels in dimension 1 and 2.
 The approximation error and convergence are in line with the known theoretical results about random Fourier features.

-Our work provides substantial benefits to the random Fourier features methodology: it simplifies its practical implementation, readily adapts it to every positive definite kernels, simplifies the creation of new multivariate positive definite kernels, and simplifies kernel learning to the identification of the distribution of the random radius R. We believe that further developments ought to be achievable at this intersection between the theories of spectral distributions and stable distributions.
-Future work could include the extension of this mixture representation of spectral distributions to more general classes of kernels, including asymmetric, non positive definite, and perhaps non-stationary kernels, with a broad impact for kernel-based machine learning techniques.
+Our work provides substantial benefits to the random Fourier features methodology: it simplifies its practical implementation, readily adapts it to every positive definite kernels in Φ{∞} , simplifies the creation of new multivariate positive definite kernels, and simplifies kernel learning to the identification of the distribution of the random radius R. We believe that further developments ought to be achievable at this intersection between the theories of spectral distributions and stable distributions.
+Future work could include the extension of this mixture representation of spectral distributions to more general classes of kernels, including asymmetric, non positive definite, and perhaps non-stationary kernels, with useful implications for kernel-based machine learning.